ray-oh/Optimus/docs/BUGS.md

 - [refreshenv - to refresh the path environment if program fails with message of file not found](https://thecategorizer.com/windows/how-to-refresh-environment-variables-in-windows/)
   - Optimus will call some powershell commands.
 Or some of the libraries will use the "where" system command to locate path of a program.
 And this sometimes fails if the path variable is not working correctly.
 Call this command could resolve the problem.
+  - if path variable is corrupted, refreshenv, echo %path%, copy result and reapply it in the windows to [recover the path variable](https://stackoverflow.com/questions/32015759/how-to-recover-deleted-environment-variables)